hipponot/mines2013/README.md

 ssh vagrant@10.0.1.xxx
 ```

-Kudu is checkout out from github.
+Kudu is checked out from github.
 Checkout the Kudo repo README to learn how to generate a project.

 ```
 ~/dev/kudu